kensoh/Biohacking/README.md

-# Biohacking 🧬🧠🤜🤛
+# Biohacking 🧬🧠🤜🤛🔓
 [Introduction video on LinkedIn](https://www.linkedin.com/posts/kensoh_hi-guys-im-turning-44-soon-and-i-think-activity-7286335586817179649-U2US)

 ### Intro
 Hi, I'm Ken, and I work in a healthtech startup in London.
 Starting this page to "build" in the open, if you will, on a personal focus this year - biohacking.
 I'm turning 44 this year and would like to boost my mental dexterity and physical energy levels above their present limits.

-Since the differences between our DNA are very minimal, as I move along this journey, gathering inputs and iterating, my anedoctal experience might be a useful reference for other folks who wish to unlock more out of their lives and maximise their potential.
+Since the differences between our DNA are very minimal (0.1%), as I move along this journey, gathering inputs and iterating, my anedoctal experience might be a useful reference for other folks who wish to unlock more out of their lives and maximise their potential.

 ### Why
 Back in 2023 I read this book [Serve To Win](https://www.amazon.co.uk/Serve-Win-Gluten-free-Physical-Excellence/dp/0552170534) by Novak Djokovic, world's #1 in tennis.
 In his book, he outlined how dietary and nutritional changes led to outsized impact on his performance on the court.
 Prior to doing things like avoiding gluten, dairy, and eating a plant-based diet, he just couldn't get to the top of the pack.
 But in the 18 months after he made those changes unrelated to tennis training, he rose up and has stayed there for many many years.
 At 36 years old, he is still outperforming younger opponents at the prime of their lives.